leezhenghui/calltracer/README.md

 - Have `seqdiag` command installed if you want to generate seqdiag style sequencing diagram

-## Examples
+## Example

 The sample is just used to demonstrate the usages of the tool.
-To make the sample cover mores situations, e.g: executable ELF, static-lib, and two kind of shared-libs, I am trying to split the sample into various modules with different lib types, this actually does not make any sense to a real-life program.
+To make the sample cover mores situations, e.g: `executable ELF`, `static-lib`, `dynamic linking shared-lib`, `dynamic loading shared-lib`, `forked process` and `multiple-threads`, I am trying to split the sample into various modules with different lib types, this definitely does not make a sense in a real-life program.

 ![Sample Components](./docs/example-design.jpeg)